phoenixwizard/alarisprime.com/contents/members/mobilefirst.md

 They have shipped great consumer & enterprise mobile applications for some of largest organizations.
 Their work were featured in Apple's PR.

-MobileFirst team is actively involved in building `Apple Developers Club`, #2 largest Swift developers meetup community in India.
+MobileFirst team is actively involved in building “Apple Developers Club”, the second largest Swift developers meetup community in India.
 Additionally, they maintain few interesting Swift repositories.